trema/virtual-network-platform/README.md

         $ sudo chmod 600 /etc/default/virtual_network_manager
         $ sudo cp virtual_network_manager/config/trema /etc/default

-    Set the directory that the Virtual Network Manager executable exists.
+5. Set the directory that the Virtual Network Manager executable exists

-    - /etc/default/virtual\_network\_manager
+    Specify the directory that you have installed Virtual Network Manager executable in /etc/default/virtual_network_manager like follows:

         VIRTUAL_NETWORK_MANAGER_DIR="/somewhere/virtual_network_manager/src"

-    Also, set the directory that Trema exists.
+6. Set the directory that Trema exists

-    - /etc/default/trema
+    Specify the directory that you have installed Trema executable in /etc/default/trema like follows:

         TREMA_HOME="/somewhere/trema"